 Duty of Confidence

-16. All discussions are held under a duty of confidence in order to enable a free and frank exchange.
+17. All discussions are held under a duty of confidence in order to enable a free and frank exchange and protect the commercial interests of both the Duchy and its counterparties.

 Review

-17. This memorandum is reviewed every three years.
+18. This memorandum is reviewed every two years.
 An up to date version is published on the Duchy websites.